Elvanlı: History

 The name of the village refers to a certain Elvan Bey who founded the village in the 14th century.
 Elvan Bey was a Turkmen leader and it is claimed that he was probably a member of Karamanids house which established the Beylik of Karaman.
-During Ottoman Empire era, Elvanlı was a seat of bucak (subcounty).
-But later on a nearby village Tömük, which was a former hamlet of Elvanlı, became a local center of attraction and Elvanlı partially lost its former importance.
+During the Ottoman Empire era, Elvanlı was a seat of bucak (subcounty).
+But later on the nearby village Tömük, a former hamlet of Elvanlı, became a local center of attraction causing Elvanlı's importance to partially decline.

 Economy

 Elvanlı is one of the wealthier villages of Mersin Province.
 Several kinds of citrus fruit are produced in large quantities.
 The village is also famous for its picnic area called Dedekavak.